jessecusack/scientific-workflow/HPC_clusters.md

 where `[hostname]` is replaced by the output of `echo $(hostname)` from the amarel session.
 The command establishes a connection between port 8897 on the Amarel compute node to the same port on your computer (they don't have to be the same, but it is easier to remember).

-Jupyter lab can then be accessed in a browser on my personal computer from `localhost:8897` (pop it straight into the URL bar).
+Jupyter lab can then be accessed in a browser on you personal computer from `localhost:8897` (pop it straight into the URL bar).
 I highly recommend making use of jupyter lab's [workspaces](https://jupyterlab.readthedocs.io/en/stable/user/urls.html) feature to avoid a cluttered working environment if you have several projects.

 ## Dask